West Brom - Manchester City: How to watch, injury news, odds, start time

 Team news

-West Brom could have Karlan Grant back after a fracture in his foot, while Conor Townsend and Sam Field will be another week or so away from full fitness.
-Matt Phillips is likely to return after a positive COVID-19 test.
+West Brom have Karlan Grant back after a fracture in his foot, and he starts.
+Conor Townsend is on the bench, while Matt Phillips is on the bench after missing time due to a positive COVID-19 test.
 Grady Diangana is still missing with a hamstring injury.

 Manchester City are without Kevin de Bruyne for the next 4-6 weeks, while Sergio Aguero is missing after testing positive for COVID-19.
-Kyle Walker could come back into the team, but Nathan Ake remains out.
+Kyle Walker is back on the bench, but Nathan Ake remains out.

 What they’re saying